 The last known remaining thylacine, or Tasmanian tiger, died in captivity in 1936.
-By the time European colonisers arrived in Australia, the dog-like marsupial could only be found on the island of Tasmania and as it began attacking the settlers’ sheep, there was soon a bounty scheme in place, resulting in the eradication of thousands of thylacine.
-By the 1920s wild thylacine were extremely rare.
+By the time European colonizers arrived in Australia, the dog-like marsupial could only be found on the island of Tasmania and it began attacking the settlers’ sheep.
+A bounty scheme was soon in place, resulting in the eradication of thousands of them: by the 1920s wild thylacine were extremely rare.

 The thylacine was a large carnivorous marsupial – with its short legs and long torso, it most resembled a dog, one with a stiff tail and striped markings similar to a tiger.
 Today the thylacine remains a major component of Tasmanian culture, maintaining an almost Loch Ness Monster status, with regular claims of unsubstantiated sightings – 1200 have been recorded between 1910-2019.